 Most of all, when you work with someone who has lived through the same pain and struggle and knows how to move through it, you can be assured that you will be shown the way, and if diet mentality begins to show up, it will be pointed out to you before it turns into a diet that sets you back to the point that you actually want to give up or believe that intuitive eating does not work.

 Whether you have tried to work on intuitive eating before or not, and whether you were able to fully embrace it or if you had a “falling out” with it, now is always the best time to get going or keep going.

 The great thing about intuitive eating not being a program is you don’t ever start or stop, you’re just either using the tools and skills or you aren’t.
 So there’s no reason to “start tomorrow” or to “restart Monday” or any other typical diet-like promise.
 Just decide right now that you will eat again the next time you’re hungry and eat what you really want.
 Most importantly – enjoy it!

 Are you concerned about ending up on the Intuitive Eating Diet?
 Are you having trouble navigating your way along your journey?
 Maybe you want to get started but don’t know the best way for you?
-If so, I would love to offer you a 100% free intuitive eating strategy session where we can talk about what’s happening and how you can move forward towards a live full of peace – with food, your body and yourself!
+If so, I would love to offer you a 100% free intuitive eating strategy session where we can talk about what’s happening and how you can move forward towards a life full of peace – with food, your body and yourself!
 You can go to www.TalkWithGillian.com to request your session, or simply email me at Gillian@HealthierOutcomes.com and let me know you would like to schedule a strategy session.
 I look forward to it!